School of Wind, Brass and Percussion

 Recorder is now available as Principal Study at the RNCM at both undergraduate and postgraduate level.
 Led by Chris Orton, the department keeps up to date with news from the recorder world, including concerts, international competitions and new developments in ‘modern’ recorders and technology for music, as well as developments in the wider artistic worlds of art, dance and drama.

 Undergraduate students will explore the whole range of repertoire – original and arranged – that exists for the instrument from the Medieval epoch until music of today.
 The opportunity to study doubling instruments such as Baroque oboe, bassoon and flute exists, or students may pursue continuo harpsichord or gamba.

 Postgraduate students may choose to specialise on a particular area of repertoire, from English Consort Music of the Renaissance, music of the 20th century through to improvisation with live electronics.

-Led by Head of School Professor John Miller, the brass department has been strengthened by the recent establishment of the Philip Jones Centre for Brass.
+Led by Head of School Nicholas Thompson, the brass department has been strengthened by the recent establishment of the Philip Jones Centre for Brass.
 Continuing the vision of trumpeter Philip Jones, the RNCM’s first Head of Brass, the Centre will elevate brass playing to new and sophisticated levels, offering students exceptional tuition and performance opportunities.

 All students receive a mixture of individual lessons and instrument-specific classes.
 Brass students will benefit from new historical, analytical studies and musicianship training, offered within the College’s undergraduate and postgraduate curriculum.
 Philip Jones left his archive of brass ensemble music and related correspondence to the College, leaving a rich resource for wider study and research.